 1. Wahoo KICKR Trainer Floormat

-This is a long, narrow, and rough-textured mat.
-It is significantly longer than it is wide, being 78 inches long and 36 inches wide.
+This is a long bike trainer mat.
+It is longer than it is wide, being 78 inches long and 36 inches wide.
 However, this is not a bad thing, especially for longer models or for actual bikes operated on a stand.
 At three feet wide, it is still more than sufficient for catching sweat.
-The roughened texture of this mat is intriguing since it probably wouldn’t be made this way without reason.

 The reason is the fact that this mat does not absorb sweat like many other mats.
 Its surface is more or less waterproof, and the sweat is able to collect in the small depressions of the mat’s rough surface.
 This does make the mat easy to clean, as you just run a mop over it real quick.
-However, it could be problematic for excessive sweaters.
-As more and more sweat pools up, it could become a safety hazard or at least run off the mat and soil your floor.
 The Wahoo is the largest mat on our list overall, so be prepared for a little bit of straining when you move it around.

 The Wahoo mat is made from a type of PVC, which is more durable and long-lasting than rubber.
 The mat is 6mm thick and has a beveled edge so that it provides a smooth transition from the floor below.
 The entire surface is made to be non-skid so that you won’t slip and fall due to the sweat collecting on the mat.
 This rough texture also does a good job of holding your equipment firmly in place.
 As a final added plus, the mat is meant to absorb sound, which is great for anyone who may be working or sleeping beneath you.

-The product does lose a few points for the fact that it is cumbersome and difficult to transport.
-It weighs about seven and a half pounds, which is a little heavy for this kind of thing.
-It isn’t particularly easy to roll up either.
+It weighs about seven and a half pounds.
 It’s a little bulky, but a pretty good product overall.
-It takes longer to unroll and set up than most of our other choices, so it does lose a few points in the portability department.
 However, I would probably recommend this one for in-home use just because it is the largest.

 To be fair, this should also make the mat easier to roll up and transport, but none of that will matter if it does an inferior job of catching sweat and grime.
 That’s not to say that this mat cannot do its job.
 It is up to the task, hence why it is included in the top five.
 However, this mat just doesn’t stack up very well when compared to other models in its class.